diego042/CleaningData/README.md

 =========================

-Read and run the run_analysis.R (the file contains lots of comments about each step)
+Read and run the run_analysis.R (the file contains lots of comments about each step) The Markdown file "CodeBook.md" describes the steps with illustrative details.

 Here is a summary of what to do after read all the raw data files.